artmouse155/chess/notes.md

 - Records help us create **immutable classes**.
   - Usually, to make classes immutable, we use `private final` to describe immutable fields
   - But the shortcut for this is `Records`!!
+  - Use Records for `UserData` and other classes we write later

 Developed by Chase Odom